DataDog/documentation/content/en/account_management/authn_mapping/_index.md

 ##### ARGUMENTS

 * **`roles.uuid`** [*required*, no default]:
  The `UUID` of the Role to map to.
 The Roles API can be used to create and manage Datadog roles, what global permissions they grant, and which users belong to them.
-Note that this attribute should be presented as part of a `roles` relationship block in requests.
+ **Note**: This attribute should be presented as part of a `roles` relationship block in requests.
 See the example below for more details.
 When you create a Role, it is assigned a UUID.
 For more information about finding the `UUID` for the role you want to map to, see the [Role API documentation][1].
 * **`attribute_key`** [*required*, no default]:
  The `attribute_key` is the key portion of a key/value pair that represents an attribute sent from your Identity Provider.
 You can define these for your own use case.
 For example, `attribute_key` could be `member-of` and the `attribute_value` could be `Development`.
 * **`attribute_value`** [*required*, no default]: